Willie O’Ree, NHL’s First Black Player, Turns 85: Why This Living Icon Remains More Relevant Than Ever

 Willie is a movie about that unassuming kid who was thrust into a heroic role that he neither sought out nor coveted.
 He didn’t have the headline-grabbing charisma of Muhammad Ali, the burning intensity of Jim Brown or the aloof confidence of Lew Alcindor (later Kareem Abdul-Jabbar), Black athletes who used their fame in sports to further the American civil rights movement.

 Instead, all he wanted to do was to play in the NHL.
 And when he finally got his chance in 1958 — suiting up for the Boston Bruins against the Montreal Canadiens — his one request was that fans and opposing players judge him for his ability on the ice and the person he was off it, and not by the colour of his skin.

-Unfortunately, for the great-great grandson of a slave who escaped to New Brunswick, trying to quietly make his mark in sports during the racially charged era of the 1950s and ’60s just wasn’t possible.
-The AP article that covered his first game unceremoniously said it all: “Boston Bruins re-called Willie O’Ree, Negro left wing, from their Quebec City farm club.”
+Unfortunately, for the great-great-grandson of a slave who escaped to New Brunswick from the American South, trying to quietly make his mark in sports during the racially charged era of the 1950s and ’60s just wasn’t possible.
+The AP article that covered his first game underplayed his achievement in ludicrously blunt fashion: “Boston Bruins re-called Willie O’Ree, Negro left wing, from their Quebec City farm club.”